 Samurai, Ninja and Princess Costuming is another attraction of Odawara Castle

 Tokiwagi Gate 常盤木門, the building in front of the castle keep tower, is an information center with a small museum displaying Samurai armor and weapons (Admission is free).
-Also, there is a costume rental office in Tokiwagi Gate so people can hire Samurai, Ninja and princess costumes.
-The costume rental fee is only 300 JP Yen for adult and 200 JP Yen for child at 12 years old or younger.
+Also, there is a costume rental office in Tokiwagi Gate so people can hire Samurai, Ninja and Princess costumes.
+The costume rental fee is only 300 JP Yen for adult and 200 JP Yen for a child at 12 years old or younger.
 (Open 9:30 - 3:30PM)

 The Tokiwagimon Gate building in front of the castle keep tower